mrutkows/ow-kn-demo/action-basics.md

     }
     ```

-    {% hint style="info" %}
-    _The JavaScript file might contain additional functions.
+    * _The JavaScript file might contain additional functions.
 However, by convention, a function called `main` is the default entry point for the action._
-    {% endhint %}

 2. Create an action from the 'hello.js' JavaScript function naming it `hello`: